 The main source of funds was in dividends and interest received from the Trust's managed portfolio of stock market investments.
-The Trust was also grateful for the donations received from the John Wilson Robert Christie Bequest Fund and private individuals, and the support in kind from the Lunn family towards IT services
+The basis of generating future income from the investment portfolio was changed in 21/22 from a strict reliance on dividends and income received to a total return basis where capital gains can be crystallised to augment dividend income.
+This aligns with a shift in investment thinking within the broader investment sector and ensures more predictable annual returns for grantees against a very challenging investment backdrop of rising inflation and slowing global economic growth as interest rates are increased.
+The Trustees monitor the performance of the portfolio very closely and set prudent annual grant awards.
+The Trust was also grateful for the donations received from the John Wilson Robert Christie Bequest Fund and private individuals, and the support in kind from the Lunn family towards IT services.